 Creating a purchase order

-When entering a new purchase order, select the supplier, order number, and order date for the purchase order.
+When entering a new purchase order, select the vendor, order number, and order date for the purchase order.
 The order number is sequential and unique.
-The supplier's address details come from the basic information stored on the supplier card.
-Delivery details come from the basic information of the user company.
+The vendor's address details come from the basic data stored on the vendor card.
+Delivery details come from the basic data of the user company.
 The currency can also be defined for the order.
-If you want to make a purchase order in English or Swedish, you must define the desired language in the supplier's information in the purchase order language section.
+If you want to make a purchase order in English or Swedish, you must define the desired language in the vendor's information in the purchase order language section.
 By default, it is always Finnish.
-If you want to use a foreign language purchase order, you should also create, for example, English payment terms, delivery terms, and delivery methods in the system and select them for the purchase order.
+If you want to use a foreign language purchase order, you should also create, for example, English payment terms, terms of delivery, and delivery methods in the system and select them for the purchase order.
 These are not automatically translated.

 If you want to send the purchase order by email, you can write a cover text for the email message on the order.